zama-ai/tfhe-rs/tfhe/docs/tutorials/sha256_bool.md

 | 1 | 1 | 0 | 1      |
 | 1 | 1 | 1 | 1      |

-When ```x = 0``` the result is identical to ```z```, but when ```x = 1``` the result is identical to ```y```.
-This is the same as saying ```if x {y} else {z}```.
-Hence we can replace the 4 bitwise operations of Ch by a single bitwise multiplexer.
+This table shows that the result equals to `z` when `x = 0`, and the result equals to `y` when `x = 1`, which means `if x {y} else {z}`.
+Hence we can replace the 4 bitwise operations of `Ch` by a single bitwise multiplexer.

-Note that all these operations can be evaluated homomorphically.
-ROTR and SHR can be evaluated by changing the index of each individual bit of the word, even if each bit is encrypted, without using any homomorphic operation.
-Bitwise AND, XOR and multiplexer can be computed homomorphically and addition modulo 2^32 can be broken down into boolean homomorphic operations as well.
+All these operations can be evaluated homomorphically:

+* ROTR and SHR: They can be evaluated by changing the index of each ecrypted bit of the word without using any homomorphic operation.
+* Bitwise AND, XOR and multiplexer: They can be computed homomorphically
+* Addition modulo 2^32: It can be broken down into boolean homomorphic operations.

-#### Sha256 computation
+### SHA-256 computation

+The SHA-256 function processes data in 512-bit chunks.
+Here is what happens during computation:

+1. The 512-bit chunk is computed into 16 words, each containing 32 bits.
-As we have mentioned, the sha256 function works with chunks of 512 bits.
-For each chunk, we will compute 64 32-bit words.
-16 will come from the 512 bits and the rest will be computed using the previous functions.
-After computing the 64 words, and still within the same chunk iteration, a compression loop will compute a hash value (8 32-bit words), again using the previous functions and some constants to mix everything up.
-When we finish the last chunk iteration, the resulting hash values will be the output of the sha256 function.
+2. Another 48 words are computed using the previous function.
+3. After computing the 64 words, within the same chunk, a compression loop will compute a hash value (8 32-bit words) using the previous functions and some constants to mix everything up.
+4. This entire process iterate through each 512-bit chunk of your data.
+5. When we finish the last chunk iteration, the resulting hash values will be the output of the SHA-256 function.

-Here is how this function looks like using arrays of 32 bools to represent words:
+Here is an example of this function using arrays of 32 bools to represent words:

 ```rust
 fn sha256(padded_input: Vec<bool>) -> [bool; 256] {